Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Iteration complexity of the flip-flop algorithm

-\begin{remark}[Matrix flip-flop] To see how \cref{alg:flip-flop matrix} arises from \cref{alg:flip-flop}, note that if we update $\otheta_a$ in the $t$-th iteration, then the corresponding gradient component vanishes in the subsequent iteration (we discuss why this is so below \cref{lemma:flip-flop-update}).
+\begin{remark}[Matrix flip-flop from tensor flip-flop] To see how \cref{alg:flip-flop matrix} arises from \cref{alg:flip-flop}, note that if we update $\otheta_a$ in the $t$-th iteration, then the corresponding gradient component vanishes in the subsequent iteration.
 Since for the matrix normal model there are only two gradient components to consider, this means that the algorithm will necessarily alternate between updating $\otheta_1$ and $\otheta_2$.
 In other words, for the matrix normal model the algorithm truly ``flip-flops'' between the two coordinates.
+Moreover, \CREFsupp{lemma:flip-flop-update}{Lemma~G.1} shows that $\tr\rho_t=1$ from the second iteration of \cref{alg:flip-flop} onwards.
+Therefore, \cref{alg:flip-flop matrix} agrees with \cref{alg:flip-flop} except that in the first iteration we skip the stopping condition and always update $\otheta_1$.
+This will not impact the analysis, as one can see in \CREFsupp{lem:flip-flop-sinkhorn}{Lemma~G.5}. \end{remark}